 Should the storm preclude even local travel such that we cannot staff the event, we will post this information on the website as well and defer to scoring documentation only without any penalty to the applicant.

-If you require accommodations while in Hamilton, please feel free to contact any of the below hotels and mention The Department of Family Medicine, McMaster University, for a reduced rate:
+If you require accommodations while in Hamilton, please feel free to contact any of the below hotels which are in close proximity to the David Braley Health Sciences Centre: